Law School Case Brief

 Vincent v.
 Lake Erie Transp.
 Co. - 109 Minn.
 456, 124 N.W.
 221 (1910)

-If during a storm a ship owner enters a harbor, becomes disabled, and his ship thrown against the plaintiffs' dock, the plaintiffs cannot recover.
+If during a storm the defendant enters a harbor, and while there becomes disabled and is thrown against the plaintiffs' dock, the plaintiffs cannot recover.
 Again, if while attempting to hold fast to the dock the lines part, without any negligence, and the vessel is carried against some other boat or dock in the harbor, there would be no liability upon her owner.
-But where those in charge of the vessel deliberately and by their direct efforts hold their vessel in such a position that the damage to the dock results, and, having thus preserved the ship at the expense of the dock, the owners are responsible to the dock owners to the extent of the injury inflicted.
+But where those in charge of the vessel deliberately and by their direct efforts hold their vessel in such a position that the damage to the dock results, and, having thus preserved the ship at the expense of the dock, her owners are responsible to the dock owners to the extent of the injury inflicted.

-Plaintiffs owned a wharf in which ships docked to unload cargo.
-Defendant owned a ship that docked at plaintiffs' wharf during a storm.
+Plaintiffs R.C.
+Vincent and another owned a wharf in which ships docked to unload cargo.
+Defendant Lake Erie Transportation Company owned a ship that docked at plaintiffs' wharf during a storm.
 During the storm, plaintiffs' wharf was damaged by defendant's ship.
-Plaintiffs brought an action against defendant to recover for the damages to their wharf.
-The trial court denied defendant's motion for a directed verdict and entered judgment in favor of plaintiffs, and denied defendant's motion for a new trial.
+Plaintiffs brought an action against defendant in Minnesota state court to recover for the damages to their wharf.
+The trial court denied defendant's motion for a directed verdict and entered judgment in favor of plaintiffs.
+The trial court denied defendant's subsequent motion for a new trial.
+Defendants appealed.

-On appeal, the state supreme court affirmed, reasoning the damage to plaintiffs' wharf was not caused by an act of God, which would have excused defendant's liability, but was an injury caused by the defendant's prudent intention to use plaintiffs' property for the purpose of preserving its own more valuable property, and the plaintiffs, therefore, were entitled to compensation for the injury done.
+The state supreme court affirmed, reasoning that the damage to plaintiffs' wharf was not caused by an act of God, which would have excused defendant's liability.
+Rather, plaintiffs' injury was inflicted because defendant prudently and advisedly availed itself of plaintiff's property for the purpose of preserving its own more valuable property.
+Thus, plaintiffs were entitled to compensation for the injury done.